Key Takeaways

 10. Add the ContactPage schema markup

-A quick way to help search engines understand the contents of your contact page better is to use the “ContactPage” Schema markup.
-Schema is a global microdata web standard started in 2011 by the search engine companies Google, Yahoo, Microsoft, and Yandex and helps search engines return more informative results for users searching based on the web page’s contents.
+A quick way to help search engines understand the contents of your contact page SEO better is to use the “ContactPage” Schema markup.
+Schema is a global microdata web standard started in 2011 by Google, Yahoo, Microsoft, and Yandex.
+It helps search engines return more informative results based on the web page’s contents.

-Marking up your page with “ContactPage,” in turn, can allow search engines to display rich information about how customers can get in touch with you already in the search results.
-Doing so can make your search results more prominent with generally curious potential customers looking to contact a company in your industry.
+Marking up your page with “ContactPage” can allow search engines to display rich information about how customers can get in touch with you directly in the search results.
+Doing so can make your search results more prominent with potential customers looking to contact a company in your industry.

 11. Embed the Google maps widget

 Another great functionality from a user point of view is to embed the Google maps widget to your contact page.
-Doing this allows users to quickly get an idea of the area where you’re located.
-Additionally, it adds more content to your page, making it more attractive for Google.
+This allows users to quickly get an idea of the area where you’re located.
+Additionally, it adds more interactive content to your page, making it more attractive for Google.

 12. Add social proof, testimonials, or reviews